thinkful-ei-heron/Dan_Maria_Spaced-Repitition-API/README.md

 # Le Baguette: Spaced repetition API!
 # About
-Server is used for back end of app and connects to client.
+Server is used for back end of app and connects to client and uses spaced repetition to learn a language.

 ## WEBSITE: [click here](https://spaced-repetition-app.mal3905.now.sh/learn)